• Skip to main content

 Summary

-In this blog post, I’ve explained the definition and meanings of “mori” in detail based on its kanji expression.
+In this blog post, I’ve explained the definition and meanings of “mori” in detail based on its kanji character.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.